jupyterhub/repo2docker/docs/source/deploy.rst

 2. build
 3. push to Docker Hub

-Also provided (or will be provided as they are requested) are other configuration templates in the subfolders of that repository.
-The README.md in each template example folder describes its functions.
-If you have a request for a template that is not provided, please `let us know <https://www.github.com/binder-examples/continuous-build/issues/>`_.
+This repository aims to provide templates for your use.
+If you have a request for a new template, please
+`let us know <https://www.github.com/binder-examples/continuous-build/issues/>`_.
 We will add templates as they are requested to do additional tasks like test containers, run nbconvert, etc.